thunlp/UltraChat/README.md

 ## Construction of UltraChat

-The general idea of UltraChat is two use separate LLMs to generate opening lines, simulate users and response.
+The general idea of UltraChat is to use separate LLMs to generate opening lines, simulate users and response to the queries.
 Each sector of UltraChat has its own challenges and requires particular stragety designs.
 We will specify the construction process once a part of UltraChat is released.

 <details><summary> <b>Questions about the World</b> </summary>